johncegom/johncegom/README.md

 - 👋 Hi, I’m @johncegom
 - 👀 I’m interested in making application
-- 🌱 I’m currently learning Erlang
+- 🌱 I’m currently on the path of Front-end Developer

 <!---
 johncegom/johncegom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.